Imaging Pearls ❯ Deep Learning ❯ Deep Learning and Brain Apps

 Pfister SM et al.

-• “We here demonstrate that DNA methylation-based CNS tumour classification using a comprehensive machine-learning approach is a valuable asset for clinical decision-making.
+Nature 2018 (in press) - “We here demonstrate that DNA methylation-based CNS tumour classification using a comprehensive machine-learning approach is a valuable asset for clinical decision-making.
 In particular, the high level of standardization has great promise to reduce the substantial inter-observer variability observed in current CNS tumour diagnostics.
 Furthermore, in contrast to traditional pathology, where there is a pressure to assign all tumours to a described entity even for atypical or challenging cases, the objective measure that we provide here allows for ‘no match’ to a defined class.”

 DNA methylation-based classification of central nervous system tumours